-The construction activity is anticipated to have minimal disruption to the daily activities within the vicinity of the site and does not require mitigation of impacts for network efficiency.
+The construction activity is anticipated to have minimal disruption to the daily activities within the vicinity of the site.

 It is envisaged that this document will be continually reviewed and amended if required, due to changes in design, TfNSW, Councils or any other authority requirements.